Sunday School: 9:30 a.m.

 Preaching is important to the Disciples.
 The sermons at Midway are biblical, relevant and often challenging.

-Twice monthly, on the first and third Sundays, our Food for the Soul "Dinner Church" meets in Fellowship Hall.
+Twice monthly (generally October through May), on the first and third Sundays, our Food for the Soul "Dinner Church" meets in Fellowship Hall.
 This is a service of food and conversation; a time where life and faith intersect.

 This biblically based, alternative worship service begins by sharing a light dinner and conversation topics are generally those not covered in a typical Sunday morning service.
 A simple Communion service is observed.
 Suggestions or ideas are welcome and encouraged.